rjw57/blog/content/GIS/secret-life-of-the-cat.md

 the BBC website.
 A colleague at work expressed interest in getting the GPS trace data.
 The result is [a GitHub repository](https://github.com/rjw57/secret-life-of-the-cat) with some files in.

+**Update:** As someone who is presumably involved in the original site [put it on GitHub](https://github.com/rjw57/secret-life-of-the-cat/issues/1): one could always just ask for the data instead of hacking it out.
+But where is the fun in that?

 Unfortunately the [research project](http://www.rvc.ac.uk/SML/People/awilson/BBC-Horizon-the-secret-life-of-the-cat.cfm) at the Royal Vetinary College does not make the GPS traces available on it's website.
 This repository contains my efforts to re-engineer the GPS traces from